Fuad-HH/degas2/README.md

 To install:
 - In .bashrc or wherever you set environment variables, Set DEGASROOT to the directory in which you installed DEGAS2 (the directory in which this file is located)
-- Navigate to fweb/Web.
-- Type ./configure and make.
-Ensure ftangle and fweave are created as executables.
 - Full configure scripts are not supported.
-Instead, make sure your compiler is used in src/Makefile and src/Makefile.local.
+Instead, make sure your compiler is supported in scripts/templates/Makefile.local
-- Create a run directory in DEGASROOT named after your system (e.g. LINUX64, MACOSX, etc.).
-Copy src/Makefile and src/Makefile.local to this new directory.
-- Go into that run directory and type "make randomtest" and run the associated exectutable.
-It should have worked.
-- Some further configuration may be necessary.
-For documentation see especially degas2_all.pdf and  Running_DEGAS2_at_PPPL.txt in the Doc directory.
+- Navigate to the scripts directory and run (for example, using gfortran on on Mac, with MPI enabled):
+   SYSTEM=MACOSX COMPILER=GFORTRAN MPI_OPT=yes ./install_degas2.sh
+- This should